 In November 2015 I had also been appointed by the Prime Minister to be a delegate to the Council of Europe.
 The Council of Europe is not part of the EU but is a separate body of 47 member states set up in 1949.
 It exists to promote human rights, democracy and the rule of law.
 One of its statutory bodies is the Parliamentary Assembly, composed of members of the national parliaments of each member state.
 The best known part of the Council of Europe is the European Court of Human Rights.

 In June 2015, I was re-elected to the Justice Select Committee without opposition where I am the EU reporter and act as Deputy Chairman.
 I was also appointed by Rt Hon Greg Clark MP, the then Secretary of State for Communities and Local Government, to lead on what we can do to speed up the possibilities for Neighbourhood Plans throughout the country.
 I was additionally asked to be part of a group aiming to simplify local district or Borough plans.
+Our recommendations have been included in the Neighbourhood Planning Bill and in the Housing White Paper of 2017.

 In 2015, I was also elected to a number of positions in All Party Parliamentary Groups (APPGs).
 APPGs are cross-party groups covering specific areas.
 The first of these is the Design and Innovation APPG to which I have been elected co-chair.
 This follows on work I undertook for it before the election.
 Together with Dr Richard Simmons, I acted as Co-Chair for the Design Commission's Designing Democracy Essay Collection (published March 2015), contributing both a Foreword and an essay on the National Planning Policy Framework.
 I also became the chairman of the APPG on Alternative Dispute Resolutions and am chairman of the APPG on the River Thames.

-In September 2014 I was elected a member of the Justice Select Committee.
 In October 2014 I was elected an Executive member of the influential 1922 committee.
 In September 2012 I was appointed Parliamentary Private Secretary (PPS) to the Leader of the House, the Rt Hon Andrew Lansley CBE.
 I stepped down in July 2014.
 In June 2010 I had been appointed the PPS to his predecessor, Rt Hon Sir George Young Bt MP and to his Deputy David Heath MP.

 Prior to September 2012 I had also additionally been the PPS to Rt Hon Greg Clark MP, the then Minister for Decentralisation and Localism responsible for planning, in order to help steer through Parliament the Localism Bill and the new National Planning Policy Framework which introduced the planning reforms set out in my paper - Open Source Planning.